pixalquarks/roomwala-api/README.md

 Then open the xampp control panel and run the sql server and that's it.

 ### SETTING UP ENVIROMENT VARAIBLES
 Open the .env.txt file in a text editor and setup the enviroment varaibles accordingly.
+Refer to [this](./Environment.md) to better unserstand how to setup enviroment variables.
 Now rename it to .env

 ### CREATING DATABASE